Turkey, NATO member, in process of joining BRICS

 Turkey’s formal application comes amid Ankara’s growing frustration with the European Union and as it seeks to diversify its trade and examine options outside the European bloc.
 Ankara’s dismay has been building with the EU, its largest trade partner, over the pending resumption of the modernization of the Customs Union Treaty between the group and Ankara.

-The bloc, which was founded by Brazil, Russia, India, China and South Africa in 2009, added Egypt, Ethiopia, Iran, Saudi Arabia and the United Arab Emirates in January, doubling its membership and including Middle Eastern countries for the first time.
+The bloc, which was founded by Brazil, Russia, India and China in 2006, added South Africa a year after and Egypt, Ethiopia, Iran and the United Arab Emirates in January, doubling its membership and including Middle Eastern countries for the first time.

 More than 30 countries have applied to join the alliance, according to the Russian Foreign Minister Sergey Lavrov.
 Algeria, Bahrain, Kuwait and Tunisia are also reportedly interested.